cybertec-postgresql/pgwatch2/docs/features.rst

 * Capabilities to go beyond PostgreSQL metrics gathering with built-in log parsing for error detection and OS level metrics collection via PL/Python "helper" stored procedures.

+* A *Ping mode* to test connectivity to all databases under monitoring